Tiger Woods, after split with Nike, announces new 'Sun Day Red' line with TaylorMade

 — TWLEGION (@TWlegion) February 13, 2024

-Woods announced on social media last month that .
-Woods first signed with Nike in 1996, and he quickly became one of the most prominent faces that the apparel giant had.
+Woods announced last month on social media that he and Nike were ending their partnership after 27 years.
+Woods first signed with Nike in 1996, and he quickly became one of the most prominent faces the apparel giant had.
 His “Sunday Red” look — which he started wearing for the final round of every tournament because his mother, Kultida, told him it was a power color — became one of the most iconic in all of sports.

-Woods withdrew from the Masters just after making the cut, and didn’t play much at all throughout the rest of the year.
-He competed in the unofficial Hero World Challenge and then at the PNC Championship with Charlie, but back on Tour.
-The Genesis Invitational is the third designated event of the Tour season, and features a 70-man field a cut that includes the top 50 players, ties and anyone within 10 shots of the lead.
+Woods withdrew from last year's Masters just after making the cut and didn’t play much at all the rest of the year.
+He competed in the unofficial Hero World Challenge and at the PNC Championship with Charlie, but this week marks his first true test back on Tour.
+The Genesis Invitational is the third designated event of the Tour season and features a 70-man field and a cut that includes the top 50 players, ties and anyone within 10 shots of the lead.

-He has said that he hopes to play in about one tournament each month, depending on his health.
-He underwent a right ankle procedure after the Masters last year, which marked just his latest injury, and he spent most of 2023 recovering.
+Woods has said that he hopes to play in about one tournament per month, depending on his health.
+He underwent a right ankle procedure after the Masters last year, which marked just his latest in a long list of injuries, and spent most of 2023 recovering.

-But now that he’s got a new deal and appears to be at least relatively healthy once again, Woods’ return is now officially underway.
+Now that he has a new deal and appears to be at least relatively healthy once again, Woods’ return is officially underway.